Preacher Recap: Grandmommy Dearest

 Confessions

-• I think my favorite thing about purgatory is its breakdown; as the illusion starts to fall away, little Tulip’s voice drops three octaves as she (he?) breaks character and says, “I’m a re-enactor, I work here.”
+• I think my favorite thing about purgatory is its breakdown; as the illusion starts to fall away, little Tulip’s voice drops three octaves as she (he?) breaks character and says, “I’m a reenactor, I work here.”

 • Speaking of favorites, I’m already bananas for TC and Jody.
 They’re unpleasant, to be sure, but Colin Cunningham and Jeremy Childs are a truly terrific twosome.
 There’s something weirdly thrilling about watching Jody (who is introducing while dismembering a gator) punch people so hard that clouds of blood form in the air, and something equally delightful about how TC keeps calling Jesse “li’l Jesse,” e.g., “li’l Jesse, that’s my swamp consommé.”